What is physical activity?

 Here are some great ways to get your heart beating faster:

-- Go for a brisk walk, run, or bike ride.
+- Go for a brisk walk, run, or hike.

 - Play a game of touch football, basketball, or soccer.